Bendy (franchise): Characters

 Each game has a different protagonist.
-The protagonist of Bendy and the Ink Machine is Henry Stein, an ink replica of Joey's former partner.
+The protagonist of Bendy and the Ink Machine and Bendy: The Cage is Henry Stein, an ink replica of Joey's former partner.
 Buddy Boris serves as the protagonist of Boris and the Dark Survival.
-And the protagonist of Bendy and the Dark Revival is Audrey Drew, the Ink Machine created daughter of Joey Drew.
+Bendy and the Dark Revival centers on Audrey Drew, the Ink Machine created daughter of Joey Drew.
+Riley Wells is the protagonist of Bendy: Secrets of the Machine.

-Other human characters include Joey Drew, the creator and CEO of Joey Drew Studios, who indirectly caused the events of the series.
+Other human characters include Joey Drew, the founder of Joey Drew Studios, who indirectly caused the events of the series.
 Joey dies prior to the events of Bendy and the Dark Revival, but an ink replica of him guides Audrey.
 Wilson Arch is the main antagonist of Bendy and the Dark Revival.
-He is the son of Nathan Arch, founder of Archgate Pictures, and has disguised himself as a janitor to take over the Cycle with his creations, the Keepers.
+He is the son of Nathan Arch, founder of Arch Gate Pictures, and has disguised himself as a janitor to take over the Cycle with his creations, the Keepers.
 Towards the end of the game, Wilson becomes Shipahoy Wilson, a fusion of himself and his cartoon character, Shipahoy Dudley, who was meant to replace the Ink Demon.

-Other humans turned ink monsters include Sammy Lawarence, the former music director of Joey Drew Studios who went insane and started to worship the Ink Demon as a deity.
+Other humans-turned-ink monsters include Sammy Lawrence, the former music director of Joey Drew Studios who went insane and started to worship the Ink Demon as a deity.
 It is implied through audio logs that Sammy had a relationship with Susie Campbell.
-Norman Polk, the former projectionist at Joey Drew Studios, was transformed into the Projectionist monster.
+Norman Polk, former projectionist at Joey Drew Studios, was transformed into the Projectionist monster.
 Bertrum Piedmont, a world-renowned theme park designer hired by Joey Drew Studios, becomes a giant head fused with an amusement park ride.

 The Gent Corporation are the presumed overarching antagonists of the series.
 The company is run by Alan Gray, an unseen character.
 Gent created the Ink Machine as well as other technology found throughout the Cycle.